stackhpc/ansible-slurm-appliance/docs/operations.md

 Currently they include the following (see each playbook for links to documentation):

 - `hpctests.yml`: MPI-based cluster tests for latency, bandwidth and floating point performance.
-- `rebuild.yml`: Rebuild nodes with existing or new images (NB: this is intended for development not for reimaging nodes on an in-production cluster).
+- `rebuild.yml`: Rebuild nodes with existing or new images (NB: this is intended for development not for re-imaging nodes on an in-production cluster).
 - `restart-slurm.yml`: Restart all Slurm daemons in the correct order.
 - `update-packages.yml`: Update specified packages on cluster nodes (NB: not recommended for routine use).